johanley/pei-daylight-saving-time/README.md

 Early statues refer to *midnight* on such and such a day, which is ambiguous.
 It appears to have been interpreted as the *end* of the day, not as the *start* of the day.
 For example, the 1963 Order-in-council refers to *Midnight on the 27th day of April, 1963*.
-That that 27th of April was a Saturday, not a Sunday.
+That 27th of April was a Saturday, not a Sunday.
 Reference: [Guardian, April 27, 1963](https://islandnewspapers.ca/islandora/object/guardian%3A19630427-001)

 From 1947 to 1994 inclusive an Order-in-council was needed to apply ADT